 Solar panels

-Solar panels use energy from the sun to produce water heating (in the case of solar thermal) and electricity (solar photovoltaic).
+Solar panels use energy from the sun to produce water heating, in the case of solar thermal, and electricity, solar photovoltaic (PV).
 An alternative to conventional solar PV panels are solar roof tiles, which are designed to look similar to normal slate roofing tiles.

 Where a solar panel is mounted on a house or a block of flats

-You only need to apply for householder or full planning permission when the following apply:
+You only need to apply for householder (if you live in a single house) or full planning permission (if you live in a flat) when the following apply:

-- if the panels would protrude more than 20 centimetres from the external surface of the wall or roof slope
+- if any part of the panels would protrude more than 20 centimetres from the external surface of the wall or a pitched roof slope

 - if the highest part of the solar panel or equipment will be higher than the highest part of the roof.
 This excludes any chimney